SRPater/PRG08-Deelproduct/README.md

 ![UML](uml.png?raw=true "UML")

 **Singleton**
-See the Game.ts class.
+See the Game class.

 **Interface & strategy pattern**
-See the Collider.ts interface and BoxCollider for implementation.
+See the Collider interface and BoxCollider for implementation.

 **Static utility method**
-Used in the cMath.ts class and Vector2.ts class.
+Used in the cMath class and Vector2 class.

+**Inheritance, composition, encapsulation**
+Used throughout, see Scene, GameScene GameObject, Player for example.